mysensors/NodeManager/README.md

 * Go to sleep (if requested)

 `Sensor::loop()`:
-* If it is time for a new measure and if the sensor is powered by a pin, this is set to on
-* For each registered sensor, the sensor-specific `onLoop()` is called.
+* If it is time to take a new measure he sensor-specific `onLoop()` is called.
 If multiple samples are requested, this is run multiple times. `onLoop()` is not intended to send out any message but just sets a new value to the requested child
-* If the sensor is powered by a pin, this is turned off
 * If it is time to report, a message is sent to the gateway with the value.
 Depending on the configuration, this is not sent if it is the same as the previous value or sent anyway after a given number of cycles.
-These functionalies are not sensor-specific and common to all the sensors inheriting from the `Sensor` class.
+These functionalities are not sensor-specific and common to all the sensors inheriting from the `Sensor` class.

 `NodeManager::receive()`:
 * Receive a message from the radio network
 * Dispatch the message to the recipient sensor

 `Sensor::receive()`:
-* Invoke `Sensor::loop()` which will execute the sensor main taks and eventually call `Sensor::onReceive()`
+* Invoke `Sensor::loop()` which will execute the sensor main task and eventually call `Sensor::onReceive()`

 `Sensor::interrupt()`:
 * Check if the value from the interrupt is matching the one expected